HornPenguin/Booklet/documents/user/usage.rst

 If there is a same file in the output path, it will be overwritten by the new file.

-Leaves
+Pages
 """"""""""""""""""

 .. image:: ../_static/output_setting002.png

-*Leaves* is a number of sheets per each signatures.
+*Pages* is a number of pages per each signatures.
 When you choose specific number of sheets, additional blank pages will be shown right to selection box.
 In this case, manuscript file has 32 pages, so it will be 0 for 4, 8, 16, 32 number of sheets.
 In the list of sheet numbers, you can see some numbers have a subfix :code:`f`.